c360dev/sawmint/README.md

   * Suspect that this TP will prove either difficult or impossible to implement.
 * IntegerKey TP

-Thus far, work towards TP support has involved making Go files out of the appropraite .proto files.
-It's now time to connect the generated code to middleware that will translate the sawtooth calls to tendermint calls.
-This is going to be dicey, and slow.

 ## Sawtooth Application Support

 Sawmint supports Sawtooth applications by providing them with interfaces that are equivalent to what they'd find in Sawtooth.

-The first application will be [Cookie Jar](https://github.com/danintel/sawtooth-cookiejar)